Let’s Go to a Museum, Charlie Brown

 Feeling inspired?
 Head upstairs to the Education Room, where you can draw and animate your favorite Peanuts characters.

-Or venture outside and ruminate on the meaning of life (or Christmas?) by walking a labyrinth shaped like Snoopy’s head and checking out some a giant redwood tree in a garden area featuring Peanuts figures like Linus.
+Or venture outside and ruminate on the meaning of life (or Christmas?) by walking a labyrinth shaped like Snoopy’s head and check out a giant redwood tree in a garden area featuring Peanuts figures like Linus.

 And just across the street, you can lace up some skates and glide across Snoopy’s Home Ice—a charming indoor rink designed to resemble a Swiss alpine village.
 Grab some soup, sandwiches, and hot chocolates at The Warm Puppy Cafe, and check out the vast Gallery & Gift Shop.